How To Maintain Pavers – Guide To Sealing & Cleaning Pavers.

 Paver Maintenance Tips:

-Many sealers applied to pavers; especially bought from hardware shops, say they are DIY friendly.
+Many sealers applied to pavers, especially bought from hardware shops, say they are DIY friendly.
 This can be true in some cases, but the better quality sealers are not available to the general public, their application does require experience to get the best result, and can be hazardous if not used correctly.

-As one of the largest paving companies in Adelaide, Visual Landscape Gardening’s paving contractors have the experience to know what sealer is best suited to the type of pavers being laid, and can easily finish the job off by sealing your pavers after laying them.
+As one of the largest paving companies in Adelaide, Visual Landscape Gardening’s paving contractors have the experience to know what sealer is best suited to the type of pavers being laid, and can easily finish the job off by sealing pavers after laying them.

 If you’re having trouble removing a stubborn stain from your pavers, feel free to call us.
-Using a commercial grade chlorinated cleaner with emulsifying agents in it that is ideal for concrete and clay pavers, slate, granite, limestone and sandstone pavers, we can remove just about any stain.
+Using a commercial grade chlorinated cleaner with emulsifying agents in it is ideal for cleaning concrete and clay pavers, slate, granite, limestone and sandstone pavers, we can remove just about any stain.